porosha2z/muizz-newsticker/README.txt

 License: GNU GPLv2
 License URI: https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html

+A wordpress plugin which gives you ability to add news ticker.

 == Description ==
 **Muizz News Ticker** is a free multi-functional wordpress plugin which gives you ability to add news ticker at any place in your website with just a simple shordcode.
 You can show your posts title from any specific category.